defiweb/go-anymapper/README.md

 If the destination value implements `MapFrom` interface, the `MapFrom` method will be used to map the source value to the destination value.

-If both source and destination values implement the `MapTo` and `MapFrom` interfaces then `MapTo` will be used first, then `MapFrom` if the first one fails.
+If both source and destination values implement the `MapTo` and `MapFrom` interfaces then only `MapTo` will be used.

-### `Mapper.MapTo` and `Mapper.MapFrom` maps:
+### Custom mapping functions

-If it is not possible to implement the above interfaces, the custom mapping functions can be registered with the `Mapper.MapTo` and `Mapper.MapFrom` maps.
-The keys of these maps are the types of the destination and source values respectively.
-The values are the mapping functions.
+If it is not possible to implement the above interfaces, custom mapping functions can be registered with the `Mapper.Mapper` map.
+The keys of this map are the types of the destination or source values, and the values are functions that return a `MapFunc` function that can map the source value to the destination value.

+If the function returns a `nil` value, it means that the mapping is not possible.
+If both the source and destination types are registered, the source type will be used first.
+If it returns a nil value, the destination type will be used.
+If neither of them returns a `nil` value, the mapping will fail.

 ### Default mapper instance